Niambie/jfoobar/README.md

 Copy the files in the media/com_componentname files into the media subfolder.

-### 4. Create the install xml file.
+### 4. Move the componentname.xml file to the root folder.

-Move the administrator/componentname.xml file into the root (on the same level as the three subfolders.)
+Move the administrator/componentname.xml file into the root (the same level as the three subfolders.)

 ### 5. Zip the folder and install it like any other Joomla Component.